Home | The Doorway | Noticing Shop

 I did not know in that moment that it was death.

-I was pronounced clinically dead, shocked multiple times without success, and placed on life support after coding in the hospital.
+I was pronounced clinically dead, shocked multiple times without success,

-When the machines were finally removed, I had to relearn how to
+When the machines were finally removed, I had to relearn how to live — my heart functioning at less than five percent,

 Not to fix.